 Exceptions for Spinoffs

 The taxes you pay depends on how long you held the swapped stock before you sold it.
 The ordinary rules of long- and short-term gains apply to shares acquired through a merger or acquisition.
 If you've held the old shares and the new shares for more than a year, the lower long-term tax rate applies to any gain on sale of the new shares.
-For 2018, most taxpayers will pay 15 percent long-term capital gains taxes.
-If your time frame was shorter, then the short-term rate applies; that rate is whatever your own marginal tax rate is, which, again, is likely 15 percent.
+For the 2019 tax year (for taxes filed in 2020), most taxpayers will pay 15 percent long-term capital gains taxes.
+If your time frame was shorter, then the short-term rate applies; this rate is your standard ordinary income tax rate.

-If you're still filing your 2017 taxes and you're wondering about the cash and stock merger tax treatment for that tax season, it's similar to every other year.
-Assuming you sold the stocks during the 2017 tax year, you'll pay tax at the capital gains rate, which will probably be 15 percent regardless of how long you held the stock before selling it.
+If you are still filing your 2018 taxes and you're wondering about the cash and stock merger tax treatment for that tax season, it's similar to every other year.
+Assuming you sold the stocks during the 2018 tax year, you'll pay tax at the capital gains rate, which for 2018 is also 15 percent, depending upon how much other taxable income you had for the year.